RunestoneInteractive/RunestoneComponents/CONTRIBUTING.md

 The folder ``runestone/common/project_template/_sources`` folder is a great place to add a file that demonstrates your new feature or component in action.

+In fact you should provide two examples whenever possible to demonstrate that you can have multiple instances of your component on a single web page.